mmparker/tbdiag/README.md

 interpret by the manufacturers' criteria for North America and at least one non-American country (e.g., one QFT criteria set excludes the nil/mitogen indeterminate and one T.SPOT criteria set excludes the borderline category).
-More criteria will be added shortly; users can also easily extend the functions by creating new S3 methods for the ___.criteria functions.
+More criteria will be added shortly; users can also extend the functions by creating new S3 methods for the qft.criteria and tspot.criteria functions.

 ### Results Validation

 I've compared the results of these functions to several thousand lab-reported